How to Make Milk Kefir and its Health Benefits

 4. Over time, the proteins in the milk undergo partial breakdown due to the enzymatic action of the kefir grains.
 This results in the formation of curds, giving kefir its creamy and slightly thick consistency.

 5. As the kefir ferments, it may start to separate into curds and whey.
-The whey is a clear, slightly yellowish liquid that contains water-soluble components and is rich in minerals and whey proteins.
+Whey is a clear, slightly yellowish liquid that contains water-soluble components and is rich in minerals and whey proteins.

 6. The longer the fermentation period, the tangier and more pronounced the flavor of the kefir becomes.
 The texture may vary based on several factors.
 It could depend on the type of milk used, the temperature of fermentation, and the duration of fermentation.